csj9999/csj9999/README.md

 - 👨‍💻 I’m currently learning **MERN stack**

-- 👯 I’m looking to collaborate on **A Career-Building Opportunity**
+- 👯 I’m looking to collaborate on a **Career-Building Opportunity**

   </br>
   </br>